return42/sphkerneldoc/doc/linux_src_doc/include/linux/util_macros_h.rst

 Returns the index of the element closest to 'x'.

 .. _`find_closest_descending`:

 find_closest_descending
 =======================

-.. c:function:: find_closest_descending ( x,  a,  as)
+.. c:function::  find_closest_descending( x,  a,  as)

     locate the closest element in a sorted array

     :param  x:
         The reference value.

     :param  a:
         The array in which to look for the closest element.
 Must be sorted in descending order.

     :param  as:
         Size of 'a'.

 .. _`find_closest_descending.description`:

 Description
 -----------

-Similar to :c:func:`find_closest` but 'a' is expected to be sorted in descending order.
+Similar to \ :c:func:`find_closest`\  but 'a' is expected to be sorted in descending order.

+..
+This file was automatic generated / don't edit.